GodderE2D/vipin/src/data/blog/CTFcollectionVol2.md

 # 🌭 Easter 14

-- In the homepage source there is a base 64 string
+- In the homepage source, there is a base 64 string.

 ![Image showing me finding a BASE64 string](/blog/ctfcollectionvol2pics/easteregg14string.png 'Fig.16')